Meet the Leadership Team

 : We may offer you access to various schemes and benefits we provide which you can choose to participate in.
 We are also under a legal obligation to provide access to a pension.
 In both instances we require your personal information.

-To comply with our legal and regulatory obligations, for example to prevent fraud or to make applications to the FCA for you to become authorised by them.
+To comply with our legal and regulatory obligations, for example to prevent fraud or to make applications to the FCA for you to become authorised by them (if the role requires this) or at least to demonstrate to FCA individuals are fit and proper to work in a regulated environment

 Necessary to enter into or perform a contract